deepmodeling/DMFF/docs/user_guide/tutorial.md

     ```
     > Note: only when the `createPotential` method is called can potentials be obtained

-    Next, we need to construct neighborlist.
+    Next, we need to construct neighbor list.
 Here we use the code from `jax_md`:

     ```
     from jax_md import space, partition